akka/akka/akka-docs/src/main/paradox/typed/cluster.md

 * When a *phi* value is considered to be a failure `akka.cluster.failure-detector.threshold`
 * Margin of error for sudden abnormalities `akka.cluster.failure-detector.acceptable-heartbeat-pause`

-If you encounter suspicious false positives when the system is under load you should define a separate dispatcher for the cluster actors as described in [Cluster Dispatcher](#cluster-dispatcher).

 ## How to test

 Akka comes with and uses several types of testing strategies: